Forestburgh, New York: Forestburg Scout Reservation

-The Forestburg Scout Reservation lies completely within the borders of the Town.
-Owned and operated by the Monmouth Council, Boy Scouts of America (based in Morganville, NJ), FSR is a year-round reservation featuring two distinct but connected camps, the J. Fred Billett Camp and the Dan Beard Camp.
-The three most notable features of the reservation are Burnt Hope Lake, Tecumseh Rock and Darlington Falls.
-FSR is a sister camp to the Quail Hill Scout Reservation, located in Manalapan, NJ.
+The Forestburg Scout Reservation lies completely within the town borders.
+Scouting America Monmouth Council owns and operates the camp.
+It is a year-round reservation featuring two distinct but connected camps: J. Fred Billett Camp and Dan Beard Camp.
+Burnt Hope Lake, Tecumseh Rock, and Darlington Falls are three of its most notable features.

 Neversink River Unique Area

 The State of New York owns an extensive amount of land in Forestburgh that is under the supervision of the New York State Department of Environmental Conservation.
 Foremost of this is the 4881 acre Neversink River Unique Area, sometimes called the Neversink Gorge.

 The Neversink River has been recognized by The Nature Conservancy as one of “75 Last Great Places” based on its superior water quality and ability to support rare and pollution-sensitive species of mussels, which occur in the Neversink River approximately 6.5 mi below the Unique Area.
 The portion of the Neversink River flowing through Forestburgh has long been recognized as having an excellent trout fishery.